Last updated on May 5th, 2020

 4. Work with one piece at a time and cover the rest.
 Flatten the dough into about 1/8-inch thickness with rolling pin

 5.Use the rolling pin as a guide, I cut the noodle with a pizza cutter (made my life so much easier) into about 3/4-inch wide.

 6.Toss with a bit of flour to prevent noodles from sticking to each other.
 Continue working with the rest of the dough

 7. Only cook the noodles when you are ready to serve them.
 Bring a large pot of water to a boil and cook for about 1 minute and then transfer to a soup base to continue cooking

 It’s great to be able to make the ban mian noodles ahead and cook them whenever you need them

-REFRIGERATOR: Dust the noodles with some flour and then loosely fold them into nest and let them dry for 1 hour.
+REFRIGERATOR: Dust the noodles with some flour and then loosely fold them into a nest and let them dry for 1 hour.
 Transfer to a storage bag or container and they can be kept in the refrigerator for 3 days.

-FREEZER: Dust the noodles with some flour and then loosely fold them into nest and let them dry for 1 hour.
+FREEZER: Dust the noodles with some flour and then loosely fold them into a nest and let them dry for 1 hour.
 Transfer to a storage bag or container and they can be kept in the freezer for months (I can say up to 1 year)

 COOKING: Bring a large pot of water to a boil and then cook the noodles for 1 to 1 1/2 minutes, it may take extra few seconds for frozen noodles.
 No thawing necessary if cooking frozen noodles.